 11-6-1861 New York, USA - 12-28-1890 Boston, USABack to Artist IndexView Artists Paintings

-Dennis Miller Bunker painted portraits during the winter of 1887, and spent the summer in Newburyport, Massachusetts with artist friends.
-In November he met John Singer Sargent in Boston, during the latter's first working trip to America.
-In 1888 Bunker undertook a number of portrait commissions of important Bostonians.
-Bunker spent the summer in England, where he joined Sargent and his family in Calcot, painting during the day and playing tennis in the evening.
+In November 1887 he met John Singer Sargent in Boston, his first working trip to America.
+In 1888 Bunker undertook many portrait commissions of important Bostonian's.
+Bunker spent the summer in Calcot, England, where he joined Sargent and his family.

-Bunker spent the summer of 1888 painting with Sargent, once back in Boston the experience came to fruition, for over the next two years Dennis Miller Bunker produced a series of canvases which evidenced that he was one of the first American artists to fully understand and successfully practice impressionism.
+Bunker spent the summer of 1888 painting with Sargent, once back in Boston the experience came to fruition, for over the next two years Dennis Miller Bunker produced a series of canvases which showed that he was one of the first American artists to understand and practice Impressionism.

 In 1890 Dennis Miller Bunker first exhibited his impressionist landscapes.
 He received an offer to teach at the Metropolitan Museum of Art and planned to take over William Merritt Chase's class in Brooklyn that winter.
 On October 2, Bunker married Eleanor Hardy in Boston.
 The couple then moved to New York.
 Returning to Boston to celebrate Christmas with the Hardy family, Bunker fell ill.
 On December 28 he died of heart failure, he was 29.